-All subscriptions (including subscriptions received in advance of the issue of Shares) attributable to, and all redemptions, dividends or cash distributions payable from, a Fund will be channelled and managed through the Fund Cash Collection Accounts.
-Subscriptions amounts paid into the Fund Cash Collection Accounts will be paid into an account in the name of the relevant Fund on the contractual settlement date.
-Where subscription monies are received in the Fund Cash Collection Accounts, without sufficient documentation to identify the investor or the relevant Fund, such monies shall be returned to the relevant investor within three (3) Business Days and as specified in the operating procedure in respect of the Fund Cash Collection Accounts.
+All subscriptions (including subscriptions received in advance of the issue of Shares) attributable to, and all redemptions, dividends or cash distributions payable from, a Fund will be channelled and managed through the Umbrella Cash Collection Account or Fund Cash Collection Accounts, as applicable.
+Subscriptions amounts paid into the Umbrella Cash Collection Account or Fund Cash Collection Accounts, as applicable, will be paid into an account in the name of the relevant Fund on the contractual settlement date.
+Where subscription monies are received in the Umbrella Cash Collection Account or the Fund Cash Collection Accounts, as applicable, without sufficient documentation to identify the investor or the relevant Fund, such monies shall be returned to the relevant investor within three (3) Business Days and as specified in the operating procedure in respect of the Umbrella Cash Collection Account or the Fund Cash Collection Accounts.

-Redemptions and distributions, including blocked redemptions or distributions, will be held in the Fund Cash Collection Accounts until payment due date (or such later date as blocked payments are permitted to be paid), and will then be paid to the relevant Shareholder.
+Redemptions and distributions, including blocked redemptions or distributions, will be held in the Umbrella Cash Collection Account or the Fund Cash Collection Accounts, as applicable, until payment due date (or such later date as blocked payments are permitted to be paid), and will then be paid to the relevant Shareholder.

-Failure to provide the necessary complete and accurate documentation in respect of subscriptions, redemptions or dividends, and / or to make payment into the correct Fund Cash Collection Account, as appropriate, is at the investor's risk.
+Failure to provide the necessary complete and accurate documentation in respect of subscriptions, redemptions or dividends, and / or to make payment into the Umbrella Cash Collection Account or the correct Fund Cash Collection Account, as appropriate, is at the investor's risk.

-The Fund Cash Collection Accounts have been opened in the name of each of the Funds.
-The Depositary will be responsible for safe-keeping and oversight of the monies in the Fund Cash Collection Accounts, and for ensuring that relevant amounts in the Fund Cash Collection Accounts are attributable to the appropriate Funds.
+The Umbrella Cash Collection Account and Fund Cash Collection Accounts have been opened in the name of the ICAV and each of the Funds.
+The Depositary will be responsible for safe-keeping and oversight of the monies in the Umbrella Cash Collection Account and the Fund Cash Collection Accounts, and for ensuring that relevant amounts in the Umbrella Cash Collection Account and the Fund Cash Collection Accounts are attributable to the appropriate Funds.